-Open to all women in the profession, the O&P Woman of the Year Award will be presented to someone who has made significant contributions to her patients, community, business, and the O&P profession throughout her career.
+Open to all women in the profession, the O&P Woman of the Year Award is presented to someone who has made significant contributions to her patients, community, business, and the O&P profession throughout her career.
+Congratulations, Ashlie!

 Award Details and Selection Process

-OPGA is organizing the Woman of the Year award campaign, and a selection committee made up of O&P professionals will be tasked to select the winner.
-The award will be presented at the AOPA National Assembly from September 9-12 in Boston, MA.
-More details coming soon!
+OPGA is organizing the Woman of the Year award campaign, and a selection committee made up of O&P professionals was tasked to select the winner.
+The award was presented on Tuesday, September 21, 2021.
+Click here to watch the recording!

-"We hope to not only highlight existing leaders, but also inspire action and mentorship to grow the O&P architects of tomorrow," Eagen adds.
+"We hope to not only highlight existing leaders, but also inspire action and mentorship to grow the O&P architects of tomorrow," says Todd Eagen.

 Kenton R. Kaufman, Ph.D., P.E.